haigdjambazian/raspberrypi-setup-steps/README.md

 * When the installation is complete click "ok".
 * Raspian GUI will start.

-III.
-Test 1: Using ssh to connect
+3. Test 1: Using ssh to connect
 ---------------------------------

 * Start a Raspberry Pi terminal